fortran-gaming/Adventure7/README.md

 ### Adventure 7 - GNU edition

-Updated to true Fortran 2008 (where beneficial), removing proprietary Intel compiler, Quickwin and Windows-only library dependencies.
-Attempt at cross-platform sound using shell call, will soft-fail.
+Updated by Michael Hirsch, Ph.D. to true Fortran 2008 (where beneficial), removing proprietary Intel compiler, Quickwin and Windows-only library dependencies.
+Attempt at cross-platform sound using shell call, will silently soft-fail.

 ### Adventure 7